 With a history of public service and the foundation of such an active charitable organization, it is perhaps unsurprising that Mandera himself maintains an active role in community participation.
 An avid sports fan, Mandera has coached numerous youth teams for various sports including baseball, basketball, and football.
 He has also supported and managed boxing competitors including two Olympic contenders, Donnell Nickelson and Andy Lee.

-In a world that has seen businesses become increasingly globalized and disconnected from their local communities, Paul Mandera’s work throughout his life stands as an exemplification of community service.
+In a world that has seen businesses become increasingly globalized and disconnected from their local communities, Perry Mandera’s work throughout his life stands as an exemplification of community service.
 With a career spanning military service, public office, and the creation of a thriving transportation company, Mandera has always kept a focus on helping those in need.
 As The Custom Companies, Inc. continues to grow, Mandera’s commitment to service will undoubtedly continue to be felt in communities throughout Illinois and the country.